In Portuguese: Grutas do Poço Velho

 Nearby

-The Cascais Town Museum has loads of information including artefacts retrieved from the caves.
+The Cascais Town Museum has information and artefacts retrieved from the caves.
 There are plans to build an interpretive center in nearby Estoril, covering these caves and the ones in Alapraia.

 Pingback:Town Museum of Cascais - Prehistoric Portugal